d3ska/d3ska.github.io/_posts/2022-10-05-what-is-coupling.md

   - Coupling
 ---

 In object-oriented paradigm, Coupling refers to the degree of direct knowledge that one element has of another.
-There are two types of coupling **tight** and **loose** one.
+We may generally divide coupling to **tight** and **loose** one.

 <br>
 We may refer for an example of those to monolith architecture, we may generally say that classic monolith is rather tight coupled, when the modular is loosely coupled (if the module are separated correctly).